Gulshanray/gullu/replit.md

 - ✓ Modernized footer with better navigation and social media integration
 - ✓ Added statistics display in hero section
 - ✓ Enhanced animations and hover effects throughout the site
+- ✓ **Complete redesign of courses section** matching reference images:
+  - Added "What do you want to learn?" and "Hours you going to invest?" dropdowns
+  - Updated course names to match reference (Full-Stack Web Development, Node.js & Express.js, etc.)
+  - Removed all pricing displays completely
+  - Added course ratings (4.5 stars) and student count (120 students each)
+  - Added "12 Classes" information and feature lists
+  - Enhanced course categories with interactive filtering
+- ✓ **Enhanced reviews section** with "Give Your Review" button
+  - Added prominent "Give Your Review" button as shown in reference
+  - Updated section title to "What Our Happy Students Says"
+  - Maintained dynamic review submission and display functionality
+- ✓ **Added trusted companies section** between hero and services
+  - Added Walmart, FedEx, Airbnb, HubSpot company logos
+  - Positioned as "Trusted by companies of all sizes"
+- ✓ **Removed all LMS, Sign Up, and Sign In references**
+  - Navigation is clean with only: Home, Services, Courses, Reviews, Contact
+  - No authentication or LMS-related functionality remains

 ## User Preferences